schuellerf/pr-best-practices/ai_reasoning.md

   --log LOG             Create a logfile with debug messages (default: ) --output OUTPUT       Output JSON file containing the mapping result
                         (default: rag_mapping_result.json)
-  --help-md             Show help as Markdown (default: False)
+  --threads THREADS     Number of threads to run AI in parallel (default: 1) --help-md             Show help as Markdown (default: False)
 ```
 You can override the URL to Jira by setting the environment variable
 `JIRA_HOST`.
 If you have ollama running on another host (with a decent GPU),
 you might want to set the environment variable `OLLAMA_HOST` to something like
 `http://other_host:11434`.
 Also, you might want to set the environment
 variable `OLLAMA_MODEL` to something you have downloaded in ollama.
-The
+Alternatively you can also use vLLM via OpenAI API with `MODEL_API`,
-environment variable `AI_REASONING_DEBUG` can be used to enable debug/verbose
+`MODEL_ID` and `USER_KEY`.
+The environment variable `AI_REASONING_DEBUG` can
-output.
-The transformer model for RAG is hardcoded in the script to `all-
+be used to enable debug/verbose output.
+The transformer model for RAG is
-MiniLM-L6-v2`
+hardcoded in the script to `nomic-ai/nomic-embed-text-v1`Some models have
+remote code as part of the model.
+To be on the safe side you have to
+explicitly enable `AI_REASONING_TRUST_REMOTE_CODE`.